 CANTHAXANTHIN Side Effects & Safety

-Canthaxanthin seems to be safe when taken in food amounts.
-But it appears to be UNSAFE when taken in amounts needed for artificial tanning or as a medicine for treating sun sensitivity.
+Canthaxanthin is LIKELY SAFE when taken by mouth in food amounts.
+However, it is LIKELY UNSAFE when taken by mouth in amounts needed for artificial tanning.
 Some people who have taken canthaxanthin for these purposes have experienced eye damage and vision loss.

 The following doses have been studied in scientific research: